 Las Vegas police arrest rock-throwing naked man in Summerlin

-Police were called just before 8:15 a.m.
-Wednesday after a naked man was spotted on a Summerlin street throwing rocks.
-He was taken into custody about an hour later.
+Las Vegas police were called Wednesday morning after a naked man was spotted on a Summerlin street throwing rocks.

 Police locked down nearby schools during an hourlong standoff Wednesday morning with a naked man after neighbors called to report that he was throwing rocks in the street outside his Summerlin home.